Joolean14/quiz-app/README.md

 # NFRs

+## Find free responsive Dashboard blade templates

+Implement free blade templates.

+> Try Sneat

+## Make proyect run locally

+Install Laravel 10 and run locally.

 ## Design database

 Design the database in SQL.

-## Make proyect run locally

-Install Laravel 10 and run locally.

 ## Implement database

 Implement the database

-## Find free responsive Dashboard blade templates

-Implement free Sneat blade template
+## Create CRUDs

+Create CRUD operations for SQL tables.

 ## Call Laravel API with Laravel's HTTP client not web routes

 Call the API from the frontend using Laravel's HTTP client.

+## Test CRUDs with Bash script

+Write a Bash script to test CRUD using cURL

+## Result list Read

+Show results from all applicants.

+> Highlight passed applications
+> Show date and time when quiz was taken

+## Grade the test

+Compare applicants answers with answers column to find the score.

 ## Apply security measures implemented by Laravel out of the box